SwedbankPay/developer.swedbankpay.com/checkout/v3/authenticated/index.md

 -   You need a Checkout agreement to use this product.
 -   You need a data exchange agreement since we receive payer data from you.

-Please contact our [Sales department][contact-sales] regarding these requirements.
+Please contact our Sales department regarding this requirement.

 There are two ways of integrating the **Authenticated** implementation.
 **Redirect** and **Seamless View**.